gravity-ui/rfc/README.md

 ## Overview

-This repository contains of the three parts:
+This repository consists of the three parts:

 - [Issues](https://github.com/gravity-ui/rfc/issues) (each issue is a RFC)
 - [Project](https://github.com/orgs/gravity-ui/projects/1) for tracking all our RFCs